Possible causes that can result in blurry vision in one eye can include refractive errors, infections, migraine, and cataracts.

-Treatment for migraine usually involves pain relievers.
+Migraine treatment may involve pain relievers.
 Over-the-counter medications may be sufficient for those with an occasional migraine.
-However, those with frequent episodes may require prescription options, such as triptans, to manage the condition.
+However, people with frequent episodes may require prescription options, such as triptans, to manage the condition.

 The symptoms of cataracts can come on over time.
 They include: